theholymath/MagicMirror_Python_Tk/README.md

 ### Add your api token
-Make sure vim is installed on your system: `sudo apt-get install vim` Use `vim` to edit you file
+Make sure vim is installed on your system: `sudo apt-get install vim` Use `nano` to edit you file

 ```
-vim smartmirror.py
+nano smartmirror.py
 ```

 replace `weather_api_token` with the token you got from forecast.io